 Evaluation results for the following assessment tests are accepted by ASE and must have been completed within the last five (5) years:

-· Wechsler Individual Achievement Test® Third Edition (WIAT-III)
+· Wechsler Individual Achievement Test® Fourth Edition (WIAT-IV)

 · Wechsler Adult Intelligence Scale® Fourth Edition (WAIS-IV)